serverless/serverless/README.md

 sls support
 ```

-After each command, whether it succeeded or not, a new `report.md` file is created within your current working directory in the `.serverless` folder.
-The `support` command will prompt you to review it, if you'd like.
+After each command, whether it succeeded or not, the context is saved within your current working directory in the `.serverless` folder.

-This feature is only available to users who sign up for a Subscription.
+To open a new support ticket, run the `sls support` command and select `Get priority support...`.
+Optionally you'll be able to review and edit the generated report.
+Opening support tickets is only available to users who sign up for a Subscription.

+You can also generate reports without submitting a new support ticket.
+This is useful for sharing context with others, opening Github issues, or using it with an AI prompt like ChatGPT.
+To do this, run the `sls support` command and select `Create a summary report...`, or `Create a comprehensive report..`.
+You can skip the prompt by running `sls support --summary` or `sls support --all`.
+This is especially useful for capturing the report into the clipboard (e.g. `sls support --summary | pbcopy`).

 <br/>